hellensimeo/english-for-designers/02-first-impressions/about.md

 ### Recruiters:

 I master the holy trinity: Ai, Ps and Id.
 I bring my projects to life in After/Premier Pro and Figma.
 Today, I showcase my designs using a variety of AI models to illustrate my ideas.
-My favorite thing about my business is working in a team.
+My favorite thing about our field is working in a team.
 And in my spare time I like to animate - in Procreate.